Skip to main content

 Women Innovators Conference

-The annual Women Innovators Conference is a professional development summit designed to help women innovators connect the dots between their ideas and achieving a positive, significant impact.
-This digital event will inspire, inform, and connect women students, faculty, and business professionals in Science, Technology, Engineering, Mathematics, and Medicine (STEMM) to strengthen and extend the diverse talent pool of women innovators in the Twin Cities.
-The next Women Innovators Conference will take place November 14, 2023.
+The annual Women Innovators Conference is a professional development summit designed to help innovators connect the dots between their ideas and achieving a positive, significant impact.
+This digital event will inspire, inform, and connect students, faculty, and business professionals in Science, Technology, Engineering, Mathematics, and Medicine (STEMM) to strengthen and extend the diverse talent pool of women innovators in the Twin Cities.
+The next Women Innovators Conference will take place November 11, 2025.
+Women Innovators is open to the public, and anyone is welcome to register.

 Lunch-and-Learns